steveBaca349934/TradePro2.0/README.txt

 Welcome To Serenity Investments

+Note about configuration before running this application.
+You will need to download JAVAFX 15 in order to run this.
+Once you have download JAVAFX15 in your run configurations add this line "--module-path "/Users/stevebaca/Downloads/javafx-sdk-15.0.1/lib" --add-modules javafx.controls,javafx.fxml".
+Make sure that you click off the option "Use the -XstartOnFirstThread argument when launching with SWT".

 Quick Start

 To start, go to TradePro1.0/src/application/ and run the main() class to launch the GUI.
 You will see the intro scene.